bradley-mubenga/mar-tech/Prevent duplicate conversions/Prevent duplicate conversions.md

 </script>
 ```

-## 2. Check Data Layer Variable for the Transaction ID:
+## 2. Create Data Layer Variable for the Transaction ID:
 - Variable Name: DLV - Transaction ID
 - Variable Type: Data Layer Variable
 - Data Layer Variable Name: transactionID

 ## 4. Modify the Conversion Tag to Use the Transaction ID
-- Tag Type: Google Ads Conversion Tracking (or your custom conversion tag)
+- If you are using the built in tags in GTM, just go into your tag and add the transaction Id variable in step 2 in the variable option or parameter in the tag.
-If you are using a custom HTML conversion tag, it should look like this:
+- If you are using a custom HTML conversion tag, it should look something like this:

 ```html
 <script>